 It Is Always Good to Have Another Set of Eyes

 Life can get busy.
 Who has time to look for the nests of stinging insects or stinging insect activity?
 This is why a wasp or hornet infestation can sneak up on a family.
 But those wasps and hornets don't have to sneak up on you.
-With Stinging & Biting Insect Yard Treatments from All-American Pest Control, you get routine inspections from a highly-trained service professional.
+With Stinging & Biting Insect Yard Treatments from All-American Pest Control, you get routine inspections from a highly-trained Franklin pest control professional.
 When wasps or hornets try to establish themselves in your yard, you'll know it.

 Get to Know Those Insects